 - Photocopies and other reproductions are supplied solely for the purposes of private study and scholarly research and are not to be further reproduced in part or in full, or made available to others without the express written consent of Manuscripts, Archives, and Special Collections.

-- Orders for photographic reproductions are arranged by MASC staff and produced here.
+- Orders for electronic reproductions are arranged by MASC staff and produced here.
 The average turn-around time is two weeks.
 Rush orders and other special requests will be assessed a special handling fee.
 Reproductions may be subject to donor restrictions and copyright law.

 - Users under the supervision of MASC staff members may create electronic images.
 Upon request, MASC staff will also make scans or digital images.
 Completion of all scanning orders will depend on the size and nature of the request and the availability of the MASC staff.
 Rush orders and other special requests will be assessed a special handling fee.